maheswari2418/maheswari2418/README.md

 ## 🛠️ The Tech Ecosystem

 *(Tools are just means to an end.
-Here is what I use to solve problems.)*
+Here is what I use to solve complex problems.)*

 <div align="center">
   <marquee behavior="scroll" direction="left" scrollamount="12" onmouseover="this.stop()" onmouseout="this.start()">